joyc-mock/Capstone_project_repo/README.md

 # MIT files
-This repo contains my Capstone Project and other projects/notebooks used during the program.
+This repo contains some of my Capstone Project and other projects/notebooks used during the program.